Statistics API

 Rationale

-Sage has it's own database which contains only non-personal data.
+Sage has its own database which contains only non-personal data.
 When end users chat with chatbots their messages are stored and processed in Kindly's database, and these can be manually or automatically deleted after some time to protect the end user's privacy.
-The data in Sage's database will not be deleted, but this data doesn't contain the user's message or any personal metadata, only an indication that someone messaged the bot at some specific time.
+The data in Sage's database will not be deleted, but this data doesn't contain the user's message or any personal metadata, only an indication that someone messaged the bot at a specific time.
 This way we can keep aggregated statistics such as the number of chats per day, while also allowing the end user to have their privacy protected.

 If you have the required permissions, you can create a permanent API key in the platform.
 This long-lived key can be used by a programmatic service you create to obtain short-lived JWTs which can then be used for statistics requests.